pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_4_13a.png

-Lastly, check that the interface assignments are correct, enter “y” and press return.
+Lastly, check that the interface assignments are correct, enter "y" and press return.

 .. image:: /_static/virtualization/esxi_pfs_4_14a.png